avantikabarudwale7/HR-Attendance-Insights-Dashboard/README.md

 - ✅ Designed with stakeholder collaboration (HR Manager, Analytics Manager).
 - ✅ Scalable: Logic built to handle new months/data uploads seamlessly.

-## 📂 Files
-- `Hr dashboard (Presence insight).pbix` — Power BI file with all transformations and visuals

 ## 🧠 What I Learned
 - How to handle real-world dirty data using Power Query.
 - Importance of stakeholder requirement gathering before building a dashboard.